 These injunctions, commonly known as “restraining orders,” are intended to protect their victims.
 They cover situations of people who live or have lived in the same household.
 The person requesting the injunction is know as the Petitioner and the one to whom it applies is the Respondent.

 The Petition For A Preliminary Injunction

-As a petition for a preliminary injunction against domestic violence in Florida you only have to complete a form with the clerk of the area court.
+As a petitioner for a preliminary injunction against domestic violence in Florida you only have to complete a form with the clerk of the area court.
 Please see Courthouse Maps.
 The Petitioner needs only to allege being in imminent danger of becoming a victim of this violence and does not have to pay a fee.

 The Decision Of The Judge To Grant Temporary Injunction

-A judge will review the petition, and without conducting a hearing, can grant a temporary domestic violence injunction.
+A judge will review the petition, and without conducting a hearing, can decide to grant a temporary domestic violence injunction.
 Thus, the Petitioner does not actually have to prove anything before obtaining a temporary injunction.